return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_atomic_c.rst

 Description
 -----------

-Set a mode (originating from the kernel) on the desired CRTC state.
-Does not change any other state properties, including enable, active, or mode_changed.
+Set a mode (originating from the kernel) on the desired CRTC state and update the enable property.

 .. _`drm_atomic_set_mode_for_crtc.return`: